September 18, 2022

 Cyclists

-By the time I made it down to the city streets to the pedestrian path that bisected the town, even more cyclists were riding by – though this time mostly in groups threes and fours.
+By the time I made it down to the city streets to the pedestrian path that bisected the town, even more cyclists were riding by – though this time mainly in groups of threes and fours.

-It seemed everyone here wanted to the be the next Miguel Indurain.
-Or maybe cycling was just an uber popular sport here in Zumaia, and Sunday mornings were the idea time to get together with your friends and ride.
+It seemed everyone here wanted to be the next Miguel Indurain.
+Or maybe, cycling was just an uber popular sport here in Zumaia, and Sunday mornings were the ideal time to get together with your friends and ride.

 Even more cyclists